devpack/vmware-synaptics-touchpad-scroll/README.md

 Updated Andrew Zabavnikov fix to work also with VMware Player.

-1. First fix the registry: http://blog.alexou.net/2010/07/scrolling-in-gtk-apps-with-synaptics-driver
+1. First fix the registry: http://blog.alexou.net/2010/07/scrolling-in-gtk-apps-with-synaptics-driver [regedit, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Synaptics\SynTPEnh and create a new DWORD called UseScrollCursor with a value of 0.]
 2. http://superuser.com/questions/131297/use-synaptics-touchpad-scroll-in-vmware-guest/683726#683726

 To use with VMware Workstation: